-HunterDae (or HD) is a Birthworker, health access advocate, and parent of twins.
-HunterDae’s experiences navigating healthcare, conception, pregnancy, and birth as a Black, Fat, Queer, Non-binary person with a history of sexual trauma, has led them to fiercely tackle health disparities.
+HunterDae, or HD, is a Birthworker, health access advocate, and parent of twins.
+HunterDae’s experiences navigating healthcare, conception, pregnancy, and birth as a Black, Fat, Queer, Non-binary person with a history of sexual trauma, have led them to fiercely tackle health disparities.

 With over 10 years in program support and coordination within LGBTQGNC community-based organizations, HD serves the grant-making team through an Anti-violence, Social Justice, Race Equity, Decolonized, Gender-expansive Parenting, and pro-body autonomy focused lens.